Research Group: Registry Studies and Clinical Trials II

 Clinical Trials

-The group is responsible for overseeing the biostatistics of four currently recruiting clinical trials on Chronic Myeloid Leukemia (CML- the TIGER, BODO, DasaHIT, and ENDURE studies), one study on multiple myeloma (GERMAIN study), and one study on the secondary prevention of type 1 diabetes (Fr1da Study).
+The group is responsible for overseeing the biostatistics of four currently running clinical trials on Chronic Myeloid Leukemia (CML - the TIGER, DasaHIT-, ENDURE- and FASCINATION trials), one study on multivirus-specific T cell transfer against CMV, EBV, and AdV infections after allogeneic stem cell transplantation (TRACE study), and one study on the secondary prevention of Type 1 Diabetes (Fr1da Study).

 Registry Studies

-In addition to the above-mentioned clinical trials, data is being collected and analyzed for three registry studies on CML.
-The registry studies are the NAUT study, the EUTOS Registry, and the EURO-SKI study.
+In addition to the above-mentioned clinical trials, data is being collected and analyzed for four registry studies on CML.
+The registry studies are the NAUT study, the PONTrack study, a CML treatment-free remission registry, and the EURO-SKI study.

 Data management using electronic case report forms (eCRFs)

-The team began programming eCRFs in 2012 and eCRFs have been implemented in four studies – TIGER, GERMAIN, BODO, and NAUT Study.
+The team began programming eCRFs in 2012 and meanwhile eCRFs have been implemented in seven studies.
+At current, data on the NAUT, FASCINATION, and PONTrack studies are captured.

 Methods, Planning, and Analysis of Registry Studies and Clinical Trials